House on London St.

 by Tom Peters

-Even though I witness insulation going into our new house as it was being built on London St, but after we moved in I sure I was the first to discover cuddling in front of heat vents to keep warm in Michigan’s frigid winters.
-I know now that 2 bedrooms, 1 bath homes are for a small family.
-But in the 50’s when I grew up that size home was fine for a family on 10 kids!
-It’s where I developed a lifelong intolerance of raised voices.
-I remember being so scared during storms watching the two giant elms swaying, swaying and ready to come down on our house like the Fitzpatrick’s home down the street.
+Even though I witness insulation going into our new house as it was being built on London St, it wasn't til after we moved in that I was the first to discover cuddling in front of heat vents to keep warm in Michigan’s frigid winters.

 My mother was always busy, cooking, laundry, changing diapers and keeping living room extra tidy for guests that could show up at any time.

-The small kitchen gave off strong and inviting smells near dinner time.
-Liver bacon and onions in the electric frying pan was one of the more distinctive aromas followed by tuna casserole.
+Liver, bacon and onions in the electric frying pan was one of the more distinctive aromas, followed by tuna casserole.